syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 🙉 Why is the operator so noisy
 ==============

-Right now, your controller will try to create two new resources each time it reconciles, a deployment and a service.
+Right now, your operator will try to create two new resources each time it reconciles, a deployment and a service.
 But this is not always necessary!

 The reconcile loop runs under a few scenarios:
-1. On controller start / restart
+1. On operator start / restart
 1. Periodically (by default this is daily)
 1. Each time a Website resource event happens